-- Application form ID990A (employee) and ID990B (employer). - Recent photograph affixed to the form. - Copy passport details page and current visa/period of stay if presently in Hong Kong. - Copy up-to-date CV. - Photocopy of all graduation certificates/proof of academic qualifications. - Copies of prior employment references and testimonials. - Copy Letter of Engagement or Contract of Employment detailing information about the post, emolument and term. - Copy Business Registration Certificate. - Copy of latest audited financial report and/or management accounts. - Copy latest profits tax return to the Commissioner for Inland Revenue. - Copy of the most recent Annual Return filed with the Registrar of Companies (FORM AR1), along with Companies FORM D1 (Notification of First Secretary and Directors) and FORM D2 (Notification of Changes of Secretary and Directors) if applicable, and FORM SC1 (Return of Allotments). - Detailed letter introducing the company, its business and list of staff (with HKID numbers). - Company Brochure (and/or "Company Profile "), sales publications, press articles and any similar promotional type materials, which verify the business type of the company. - General Proofs of Business for example, trading documentation, shipping documents, invoices, contracts, agency and distribution agreements etc. - Office tenancy agreement copy.
-If there is a substantial overseas parent company the following documents could also be submitted to assist in the credibility establishment process: Certificate of Incorporation of the parent company, its audited financial statement and the parent company profile or brochure (which will often suffice instead of Hong Kong corporate background information.)
+- Application form ID990A (employee) and ID990B (employer). - Recent photograph affixed to the form. - Copy passport details page and current visa/period of stay if presently in Hong Kong (white visa slip). - Copy up-to-date CV. - Photocopy of all graduation certificates/proof of academic qualifications. - Copies of prior employment references and testimonials. - Copy Letter of Engagement or Contract of Employment detailing information about the post, emolument and term. - Copy Business Registration Certificate. - Copy of latest audited financial report and/or management accounts. - Copy latest profits tax return to the Commissioner for Inland Revenue. - Copy of the most recent Annual Return filed with the Registrar of Companies (FORM NAR1), along with Companies FORM ND2A (Notification of Changes of Secretary and Directors) if applicable, and FORM NSC1 (Return of Allotments). - Detailed letter introducing the company, its business and list of staff (with HKID numbers). - Company Brochure (and/or "Company Profile"), sales publications, press articles and any similar promotional type materials, which verify the business type of the company. - General Proofs of Business for example, trading documentation, shipping documents, invoices, contracts, agency and distribution agreements etc. - Office tenancy arrangements documentation. - If there is a substantial overseas parent company the following documents could also be submitted to assist in the credibility establishment process: Certificate of Incorporation of the parent company, its audited financial statement and the parent company profile or brochure (which will often suffice instead of Hong Kong corporate background information.)

-NB - if the employing company has had a prior employment visa approved in the previous 18 months the employer documents above are not required.
+NB - if the employing company has had a prior employment visa approved in the previous 18 months the employer documents above are mostly not required.

-The application is submitted to the HKID either (a) via post from overseas or in person to the Receipt & Dispatch Unit of the Immigration Tower (2/F) or (b) as part of an application to Change Status, Visa Category or Sponsorship (Employer) if you are presently in Hong Kong as a resident or as a visitor.
+The application is submitted to the HKID either (a) via post from overseas or in person to the Receipt & Dispatch Unit of the Immigration Tower (2/F) or (b) via the 24/F Entry Employment Visa section of Immigration Tower or (c) via the 5/F Residents section of Immigration Tower if you are seeking to change Visa Category or Sponsorship (Employer) if you are presently in Hong Kong as a resident

+Applications should be complete at point of submission.
 Once your application has been submitted, the process will play out via mail and/or fax.
 Occasionally the HKID will communicate with you via email.
-Processing time is usually 6-8 weeks but can be considerably longer in more complex cases.
+Processing time is usually 4-6 weeks but can be considerably longer in more complex cases.
 It is rare that a case, unless it is an Inter-company transferee type, will be approved without some element of a dialogue whereby the HKID will raise questions and requests for further information.
 These subsequent submissions are usually required within 14 days, although the HKID are quite flexible, proving you with sufficient time to respond.
 Careful consideration should be given to these requests; they can provide very real clues as to the attitude the HKID are adopting to the case.
 Remember, the challenge is to ensure that the Approvability Test is very properly addressed so the materials you submit in response to the request of the HKID should carry forward your substantive argument for approval.
 Once approved, the HKID will write to you with a notice as to the positive outcome and invite you to complete the approval formalities which will differ depending on how you submitted your application.

 If your case is denied, you can elect to start the appeal process with a formal request for Reconsideration.
-If you are a visitor seeking to change your status, the HKID will usually afford you an extension to your current period of stay during the Reconsideration process.
+If you are a visitor seeking to change your status, the HKID will not afford you an extension to your current period of stay during the Reconsideration process.
 See the section on Appeals.